-Connie White Delaney is Professor and Dean at the School of Nursing at the University of Minnesota.
-She has served in this role since 2006 and simultaneously served as Associate Director of the Clinical Translational Science Institute–Biomedical Informatics, and Acting Director of the Institute for Health Informatics for the University’s Academic Health Center from 2010 to 2015.
+Connie White Delaney is Professor & Dean, School of Nursing, University of Minnesota.
+She also serves as the knowledge generation lead for the National Center for Interprofessional Practice and Education.
+She served as Associate Director of the Clinical Translational Science Institute – Biomedical Informatics, and Acting Director of the Institute for Health Informatics (IHI) in the Academic Health Center, 2010-2015.

 Monica Engel, Vice President